-Agricultural programs and practices intended to upgrade and sustain the productivity of agricultural land and to otherwise increase the viability of small-scale agricultural enterprises in the planning area are encouraged, including the processing and marketing of locally-grown agricultural products.
+Agricultural programs and practices intended to upgrade and sustain the productivity of agricultural land and to otherwise increase the viability of smallscale agricultural enterprises in the planning area are encouraged, including the processing and marketing of locally-grown agricultural products.

 To respond to local support for agriculture and to improve its economic position, the OCP endorses agricultural activities of a type and scale compatible with surrounding land uses.
-The OCP recommends the stewardship and protection of rural agricultural land throughout the planning area.
+The OCP recommends the stewardship, protection and retention of rural agricultural land in Paradise Valley.